Validation

 integer Checks that the value is a whole number.

-number Checks that the value is a number (does not contain text).
+number Checks that the value is a number (doesn't contain text).

-If the user completes the field with a different answer, the validation error message is shown:
+If the user completes the field with a different answer, the validation error message shows:

 Note

-• The value entered into the field must pass this validation before the person completing the form can move on to the next page.
+• The value you enter into the field must pass this validation.
+This is before the person completing the form can move on to the next page

 Regular expressions for advanced validation

-The validation field also accepts regular expressions (regex), which can be used to validate text entries or calculated values in formulas.
-Regular expressions are patterns that are used to match the format of a string.
-Regular expressions can check an entry for its length and format, such as checking that the entry is alphanumeric, is in the form of a URL, is the correct length, or is in a specific date format.
+The validation field also accepts regular expressions (regex), which you can use to validate text entries or calculated values in formulas.
+Regular expressions are patterns that we use to match the format of a string.
+Regular expressions can check an entry for its length and format.
+For example, checking the entry is alphanumeric, in the form of a URL, the correct length, or in a specific date format.

-Regular expressions are extremely flexible and can be used to check for complex character combinations and values.
-The following examples provide some basic regex patterns that may be useful in validating text entries in your form.
+Regular expressions are flexible and you can use them to check for complex character combinations and values.
+The following examples provide some useful basic regex patterns for validating text entries in your form.
 Search online for more regular expression examples and tutorials.

 Regex pattern Details